 You do not have an unlimited amount of time to pursue litigation.
-Below are just some of the factors that may affect or even derail your case if you wait too long.
+Below are some factors that may affect or even derail your case if you wait too long.

-- Impermanent evidence: As time goes by, witnesses may forget important details, crucial paperwork may be lost, and video evidence may be destroyed.
+- Impermanent evidence: As time passes, witnesses may forget important details, crucial paperwork may be lost, and video evidence may be destroyed.
 The sooner you start, the more evidence is likely to be available to support your suit.

 Proving Liability for a Truck Accident

-To recover compensation, we need to establish that all injuries and financial losses are the result of another party’s negligence.
+To recover compensation, we need to establish that all injuries and financial losses resulting from another party’s negligence.
 Sometimes, more than one party can be found responsible for your injuries.
 We can carefully investigate your case to find evidence of the liable party’s (or parties’) guilt.
 In a truck accident, liable parties could include: